 - Text message bullying involves sending unwelcome texts that are threatening or cause discomfort. - Picture/video-clip bullying via mobile phone cameras is used to make the person being bullied feel threatened or embarrassed, with images usually sent to other people.
 'Happy slapping' involves filming and sharing physical attacks. - Phone call bullying via mobile phone uses silent calls or abusive messages.
 Sometimes the bullied person's phone is stolen and used to harass others, who then think the phone owner is responsible.
-As with all mobile phone bullying, the perpetrators often disguise their numbers, sometimes using someone else's phone to avoid being identified. - Email bullying uses email to send bullying or threatening messages, often using a pseudonym for anonymity or using someone else's name to pin the blame on them. - Chat room bullying involves sending menacing or upsetting responses to children or young people when they are in a web based chat room.
+As with all mobile phone bullying, the perpetrators often disguise their numbers, sometimes using someone else's phone to avoid being identified. - Email bullying uses email to send bullying or threatening messages, often using a pseudonym for anonymity or using someone else's name to pin the blame on them. - Chat room bullying involves sending menacing or upsetting responses to children or young people when they are in a web-based chat room.
 Bullying through instant messaging (IM) is an Internet-based form of bullying where children and young people are sent unpleasant messages as they conduct real-time conversations online. - Bullying via websites includes the use of defamatory blogs (web logs), personal websites and online personal polling sites.
 There has also been a significant increase in social networking sites for young people, which can provide new opportunities for cyberbullying

 During the school day pupils only have access to the internet through the school's system which has filters to prevent the use of social media.
-The Headmaster scrutinises all internet use monthly through a report produced by the school's system's manager.
+The Headmistress & DSL scrutinise all internet use each week at SLT and are alerted as soon as any filter is tested by staff or pupils.

-Pupils are given guidance on how to stay safe online through PSHE, ICT lessons form time and assemblies.
+Pupils are given guidance on how to stay safe online through RSHE, ICT lessons, form time and assemblies.